entu/ssg/README.md

   List of path aliases.
 Will make redirekt urls to original path.
 - __page.redirect__
   Path or url to redirect (if user visits this page).
+- __page.data.files__

-You can put locale identificator to filename (like data.en.yaml) for locale speciffic content.
-Other locales _page_ object is accessible via _page.otherLocales_ object.
+  List of files to load data from.
+This data is passed to index.jade in object named _F_.
+You can put locale identificator to filename (like my_custom_list.en.yaml)

 ### Example page data.yaml: